 1 in every 1,00,000 children aged between 10 and 14 die by suicide each year.
 Moreover, one out of every five students is being bullied by their colleagues.
 With such statistics, it is imperative to raise confident kids.
-This is because as parents, we do not want our children to face depression or attempt to suicide even when they fail.
-However, the biggest challenge before parents of our generation is How to Improve Confidence Level of Child.
+This is because as parents, we do not want our children to face depression or attempt suicide even when they fail.
+However, the biggest challenge before parents of our generation is How to Improve the Confidence Level of a Child.
 More so, it is even more difficult to explain confidence to young kids.
 Therefore, we bring to you this ultimate confidence development guide for every stage of parenting.

 If you start searching for a proper definition of confidence over the internet, you might land up with hundreds of search results.
 Nevertheless, even if you read each of those articles, you will not be able to get that perfect definition that your small kid can understand.
 Ultimately, confidence is a feeling that cannot be explained to a small child with a definition.

 A toddler gets his self-confidence from the confidence of his parents in his skills.
 You know your six-months-old baby cannot come down from his bed without getting hurt.
 Hence, if he attempts to do so, you are going to catch him immediately.
 However, you will encourage the same child to explore his way down from the bed when he turns 14 months old.

 Thus, your six months old baby is not going to try again to come down from his bed again, unless he forgets the incident after some time.
 Only your confidence in his abilities will make him confident enough to try to explore his methods and skills.
 Therefore, your positive reactions, encouragement, motivation, and love for your child are the only ways to explain your small kid about confidence.

 How to Improve Confidence Level of Your Child